jbehuet/coin-alert-extension/README.md

 # Coin Alert Extension

 This extension is a browser extension.
-Who display a configurable list of values for different currencies and you can be notified when a threshold for one of the currencies is reached.
+Who display a configurable list of values for different currencies and you can be notified when a threshold (_not available yet, notifications coming soon_) for one of the currencies is reached.

 ### Preview